fangfufu/httpdirfs/README.md

 ## Compilation
 This program was developed under Debian Stretch.
 If you are using the same operation system as me, you need ``libgumbo-dev``, ``libfuse-dev``, ``libssl1.0-dev`` and ``libcurl4-openssl-dev``.

-If you run Debian Stretch and get warnings that look like this:
+If you run Debian Stretch, and you have OpenSSL 1.0.2 installed, and you get warnings that look like below during compilation,

     network.c:70:22: warning: ‘thread_id’ defined but not used [-Wunused-function] static unsigned long thread_id(void)